Synaptic plasticity alters the nature of chaos transition in neural networks: Replica analysis details of non-equilibrium learning dynamics

 where $x^*=\operatorname{argmax}_x \mathcal{H}_0(x)$, and

 Hence, the mean population activity $\langle\phi\rangle\equiv\frac{1}{N}\sum_i\phi_i$ can be obtained from the generating function.

 Then the response function can be calculated by definition.

 To derive Eq.~\eqref{eqr}, we assume a finite temperature and finally send the temperature to zero.
 Because of symmetry in the effective Hamiltonian, the last term in the last equality of Eq.~\eqref{eqr} vanishes.
-This response function characterizes how responsive one network state against weak external perturbations.
-Note that in our previous work~\cite{Qiu-2024}, apart from the overlap matrix, there appears the other response matrix.
+This response function characterizes how responsive one network state is to a weak external perturbation.
+Note that in our previous work~\cite{Qiu-2024}, apart from the overlap matrix, there appears another response matrix.
 The diagonal element is exactly the quantity $r$ here.
 However, the off-diagonal element explains how two dynamical states impact each other, which may be related to psychedelics~\cite{Geo-2024}, but we do not attempt to discuss this phenomenon in this paper.